I use both ancient and modern astrological techniques, strengthened by a solid conceptual foundation of Hellenistic astrology.

 I like to explicitly state where I’m coming from in terms of privileges/marginalization, to help people better understand why I might say, think, or do certain things:

-• *My ancestors colonized, and I grew up on, the ancestral and stolen lands of the Očhéthi Šakówiŋ (Seven Council Fires) Dakhóta People, namely those of the Bdewakantunwan/Mdewakanton and Wahpekute Nations.
-I now gain benefit from living on the ancestral and stolen lands of the Kickapoo, Ho-Chunk, and Meskwaki Nations.
+*My ancestors colonized, and I grew up on, the ancestral and stolen lands of the Očhéthi Šakówiŋ (Seven Council Fires) Dakhóta People, namely those of the Bdewakantunwan/Mdewakanton and Wahpekute Nations.
+I now reside in Teejop (Madison), and gain benefit from living on the ancestral and stolen lands of the Kickapoo, Ho-Chunk, and Meskwaki Nations.

-• I am a white, thin-bodied, queer, cis-woman, and have experienced misogyny and gender-based violence, TDV, and IPV
+I am a white, thin-bodied, queer, cis-woman, and have experienced gender-based violence, TDV, and IPV

 **While I aspire toward and value non-harming, realistically this is impossible.
 The term “safe space” feels like a lie given this reality.
 Harm is going to happen and we have to know how to best prevent and repair harm when it does happen.
-The term “brave space” feels more accurate, but discounts the huge amount of & difference in bravery/vulnerability that marginalized people navigate compared to white people (and I haven’t even mentioned the differences in generational trauma).
-While I do my best to adjust and change as my understanding grows, I also want to explicitly name this dynamic of the space, that will ultimately be relevant with me being a white cis woman trying to meet others with care and respect, and not ignorance or assumptions.
+The term “brave space” feels more accurate.
+Even with this however, there is a huge difference in bravery/vulnerability that marginalized people navigate compared to white people.
+While I do my best to adjust and change as my understanding grows, I also want to explicitly name this dynamic of the space, that will ultimately be relevant with me being a white cis woman trying to meet others with openness and respect, and not ignorance/assumptions/my own baggage.

 ————————————————————